utra-robosoccer/soccerbot/README.md

 # docs
 Documentation for the code in the Common directory.
 Extracted using Doxygen.

-# Robot_F4
-The program controlling the embedded systems of the robot; STM32F446RE version.

-# Robot_F7
+# Robot
-The program controlling the embedded systems of the robot; STM32F767ZI version.
+The program controlling the embedded systems of the robot.
+The target MCU is specified by setting TARGET=F4 (default) or TARGET=F7.

 # RobotTest
 Unit test runner (GTest/GMock).